CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0401-Deploying cloud apps using Intune.md

 ### Task 1: Add Microsoft Remote Desktop to Intune

+In this task you will add the Microsoft Remote Desktop (Windows App) to Intune so that Research users can install it from the Company Portal.

 1. On **SEA-SVR1**, if necessary, sign in as **Contoso\\Administrator** with the password **Pa55w.rd** and close **Server Manager**.

 2. On the taskbar, select **Microsoft Edge**.